isomerpages/imh-ac/_training/Upcoming Workshops and Talks/See What's Coming Up!.md

 <p>The NUH Interdisciplinary Feeding Team would like to warmly invite you
 and your team to our upcoming&nbsp;NUH Paediatric Feeding Workshop.</p>
 <p></p>
+<p>This <a href="/files/NUH_Paediatric_Feeding_Workshop_Programme__EXTERNAL_.pdf" rel="noopener noreferrer nofollow" target="_blank">two-day workshop</a> brings
-<p>This two-day workshop brings together our team of physicians, speech therapists,
-dietitians, and psychologists to equip healthcare professionals with team-based strategies for assessing and managing feeding difficulties in young children.
+together our team of physicians, speech therapists, dietitians, and psychologists to equip healthcare professionals with team-based strategies for assessing and managing feeding difficulties in young children.
 Through panel discussions, case studies, and shared clinical frameworks, this workshop offers a wonderful opportunity for participants to gain practical, evidence-based skills and leave with the confidence to manage children with a wide range of feeding difficulties presenting in their own clinical settings.</p>
 <p></p>
 <p>Please see the poster attached for workshop details and registration fees.
 You may scan the QR code&nbsp;on the attached flyer or click on this link